nogibjj/Project4_Vivian/README.md

 ## Purpose Of Project
-The purpose of the project is to use the template from the previous project to help with anaylizing datasets using Pandas.
-I used the dataset "california housing price" and imported the csv file.
-In the first part, I use pandas to sort the data points by descending house price and calculated the mean, median, and standard deviation of the "median_house_price" colunm.
-In the second part, I used matlibplot to generate and displayed a histogram of "median_house_price".
+The purpose of the project is to add a GitHub Actions Matrix Build that tests 3 versions of Python to the previous project that analyzed datasets using Pandas.

 ## Preparation
 1. open the project in codespaces